Our vision

 Childcare Support System

-Employees burdened with the dual demands of work and child-raising are able to actively engage in their work in various departments with support from the short-time work system, time-difference work system, etc.Morinaga Milk has had a paternity leave system since 2015 to raise awareness about the participation of male workers in child raising.In addition, for childcare leave at the time of birth (Papa Childcare Leave After Childbirth), which began in October 2022, we introduced a system that allows employees to take leave with 100% salary and bonuses, exceeding national standards.We regard the period of childcare leave as a valuable period for “raising a precious child and becoming a parent,” and we have given the period of childcare leave the special name “Hagukumi period.”In April 2022, Morinaga Milk established the Hagukumi Gift Money program which subsidizes a portion of the cost of childcare as a gift at birth or upon entering elementary, junior high or high school, and distribute our product "Baby's Bifidus" to employees who have given birth to children.By increasing the number of employees taking childcare leave regardless of gender, it is an opportunity to review work efficiency and individualization, and we are creating an environment where everyone can take a break and work comfortably regardless of the reason.In recognition of these actions, we were certified as a business that supports parenting at a high level and received the Kurumin certification mark from the Ministry of Health, Labour and Welfare.
+Employees burdened with the dual demands of work and child-raising are able to actively engage in their work in various departments with support from the short-time work system, time-difference work system, etc.Morinaga Milk has had a paternity leave system since FY 2015 to raise awareness about the participation of male workers in child raising.In addition, for childcare leave at the time of birth (Papa Childcare Leave After Childbirth), which began in FY 2022, we introduced a system that allows employees to take leave with 100% salary and bonuses, exceeding national standards.We regard the period of childcare leave as a valuable period for “raising a precious child and becoming a parent,” and we have given the period of childcare leave the special name “Hagukumi period.”In April 2022, Morinaga Milk established the Hagukumi Gift Money program which subsidizes a portion of the cost of childcare as a gift at birth or upon entering elementary, junior high or high school, and distribute our product "Baby's Bifidus" to employees who have given birth to children.By increasing the number of employees taking childcare leave regardless of gender, it is an opportunity to review work efficiency and individualization, and we are creating an environment where everyone can take a break and work comfortably regardless of the reason.In recognition of these actions, we were certified as a business that supports parenting at a high level and received the Kurumin certification mark from the Ministry of Health, Labour and Welfare.

 Family Care Support System

 In recent years, the number of employees working while caring for their families has been increasing.
-In 2017, Morinaga Milk responded to this trend by starting a system allowing employees to divide leave for family care into three separate leave periods of up to 185 days in total, a period exceeding the requirement under the relevant law.
-In 2018, we established the Long-Distance Travel Subsidy for Providing Nursing Care to help employees who travel far to care for family members.
-For employees beginning the process of balancing work with long-term family care, in 2021 we established a lump-sum payment program to cover a portion of care expenses.
+In FY 2017, Morinaga Milk responded to this trend by starting a system allowing employees to divide leave for family care into three separate leave periods of up to 185 days in total, a period exceeding the requirement under the relevant law.
+In FY 2018, we established the Long-Distance Travel Subsidy for Providing Nursing Care to help employees who travel far to care for family members.
+For employees beginning the process of balancing work with long-term family care, in FY 2021 we established a lump-sum payment program to cover a portion of care expenses.
 We also support such employees through a book collecting information concerning long-term care, seminars on balancing work and care, and other means.

 Employment of People with Disabilities